 DECLARACIÓN RESPONSABLE

-A declaration on honor for certain minor works that have not been authorized by a works permit.
-This attests to compliance with current standards.
+A declaration of responsibility for certain minor works that have not been authorized by a building permit.
+It certifies compliance with current regulations.

 DEMOLICIÓN